MarcSchmidt/endless-horde/DEPLOYMENT.md

 **Automatic Setup:**
 1. Fork/clone the repository
 2. Enable GitHub Pages in repository settings
-3. Set source to "Deploy from a branch" → "main" → "/ (root)"
+3. Set source to "Deploy from a branch" → "main" → "/docs"
 4. Push changes to main branch

 **Manual Setup:**